Top Field Trips for Schools, Groups and Families in Atlanta and Beyond

 Piedmont Park Conservancy

-Piedmont Park Conservancy field trips are STEM-based and aligned to Georgia Standards of Excellence.
-From hands-on experiments to educational hikes and outdoor games, the Park’s carefully crafted programs will captivate students of all ages.
-Choose from an on-site field trip in the green heart of Atlanta, or have an environmental educator come to your classroom for an exciting outreach program.
+Connect students with Atlanta’s beautiful Piedmont Park!
+Piedmont Park Conservancy STEM-based field trips are aligned to Georgia Standards of Excellence and utilize the unique natural resources of the park to guide lessons.
+From hand on experiments to educational hikes and outdoor games, the Park’s carefully crafted programs will captivate students of all ages.

 Zoo Atlanta